 As an MBA, you have to start networking as soon as you get accepted to your MBA program.
 Reach out to alumni first, then professionals who can give you insightful information.

 The interview process includes multiple rounds and you will meet everyone in the firms across all levels.
 After getting through all of them, there will be a case study/modeling test.

 And yes, the interview will be very “real estate-y”, with lots of industry-specific questions.

 Still, questions can be grouped into four categories:

 - Why us?

 - How do you work in a team?

 - What are the major companies in this industry?

-- What are the company’s growth drivers and risk factors?
+- What are the property’s growth drivers and risk factors?

-- What is that company’s outlook in five/ten years?
+- What is the property’s outlook in five/ten years?